-STL to GCODE Converter
+STL to G-code Converter

 How to convert STL to GCODE online

-Follow these simple steps to convert stl files to gcode using AnyConv.
-It works on all devices — Windows, Mac, Linux, iPhone, Android.
+Follow these simple steps to convert STL files to GCODE using AnyConv.
+It works on all devices - Windows, Mac, Linux, iPhone, Android.

-Upload your STL file
+Upload your STL model

 What is a STL file?